oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/provision-resources/provision_resources.md

 This lab assumes you have:
-* An Oracle Cloud account with privileges to provision and Autonomous Database and add API keys
+* An Oracle Cloud account with privileges to access Generative AI services, provision Autonomous Database and add API keys

 ## Task 1: Create Autonomous Database